 Visitors should arrive one hour before the session begins and wait at the Cromwell Green visitor entrance.

 The main types of tours are:

 - Member tours: These are free and take place on weekdays.
 You can book in advance by contacting a member of the Lords.
 Available to UK residents only.

 - Tours on Saturdays and during Easter, Summer and Christmas: A choice of guided or audio tours is available to visitors from the UK and overseas on Saturdays throughout the year and on most weekdays during Easter, Summer and Christmas.
 There is a charge for these tours.

 - Tour bookings and ticket prices

-The public are also welcome to visit the Parliamentary Archives for research purposes.
-The archives, which date back to 1497, are housed over 12 floors in the House of Lords’ Victoria Tower.
+The public are also welcome to make an appointment to visit the Parliamentary Archives for research purposes.
+The archives date back to 1497 and are housed over 12 floors in the House of Lords’ Victoria Tower.